 In the Middle Ages, women spun wool and they did cooking and cleaning.
 Women washed clothes, baked bread, milked cows, fed animals, brewed beer, and collected firewood!
 In the Middle Ages, some women were spinners, brewers, jewelers, parchment makers, and glovers.
 In Medieval townswomen often helped their husbands with their work.
 Sometimes if a man died his widow would carry on his trade.

 In Saxon England (before 1066) married women could own property.
 However, after the Norman Conquest in 1066, the idea of coverture developed.
 It meant the husband and wife were seen as one unit.
 So a married woman could not own property in her own name.

 Nevertheless, in the Middle Ages, some middle-class women ran their own businesses.
 In England the mystic Margery Kempe ran a brewery and later a horse mill, using horses to grind corn.
 Single women and widows could still own property.
-Women married to craftsmen usually learned their husband’s trade and carried it on if their husband died.
+Women married to craftsmen usually learned their husband’s trade and carried it on if their husbands died.